phonometrica/phonometrica/docs/index.rst

 Phonometrica 0.4.0 (preview)
 ----------------------------

-**Note: Phonometrica is currently under development and some things may change.**
+**Note: Phonometrica is currently under development: some things might change and the documentation is incomplete.**

 -  Windows 7 and later: